 The therapist then puts the client into a hypnotic state, which relaxes the unconscious mind.
 This is when a person is more susceptible to changing old ideas and feelings, which is something that applies to addiction treatment.

 Does Hypnotherapy Work?

 Unfortunately, hypnosis has received a bad reputation thanks to silly stage gimmicks and even outright scams.
-The reality of hypnotherapy as a treatment is something much different.
+The of hypnotherapy as a treatment is something much different.
 Hypnosis is an ancient therapy that has been used successfully for thousands of years.